Nikunj2608/InternshipVSD/Task-3/Readme.md

     - rs1: `s1`
     - funct3: `110`

-# File 2: 32-bit Patterns for Instructions
+# 32-bit Patterns for Instructions

 1. **`li a4, 0`**
    - **Binary**: `000000000000 01110 000 01110 0010011`